 - Relevant to your field of study and/or society more broadly

 In a research paper or essay, you will usually write a single research question to guide your reading and thinking.
 The answer that you develop is your thesis statement — the central assertion or position that your paper will argue for.

 In a bigger research project, such as a thesis or dissertation, you might have multiple research questions, but they should all be clearly connected and focused around a central research problem.

 There are many types of research question that correspond to different types of research.

 Continue reading: Developing strong research questions

 This article helps you identify and refine a research problem.
-When writing your research proposal or introduction, you will have to formulate it in a problem statement and/or research questions.
+When writing your research proposal or introduction, you will have to formulate it as a problem statement and/or research questions.

 Continue reading: How to define your research problem

 After you have identified a research problem for your project, the next step is to write a problem statement.
 An effective problem statement is concise and concrete.
 It should: